spierre91/katacoda-scenarios/pandas-merge-join/step2.md

 To be able to merge our data, let's create year and week columns.
 First, we need to convert the date columns into pandas datetime objects:

 Let's start with the MSFT stock price data.
-Let'ss convert the `Date` column into a datetime object:
+Let's convert the `Date` column into a datetime object:

 `df_stock['Date'] = pd.to_datetime(df_stock['Date'])`{{execute}}